 Image: © durmisevic

-The BAMB Project – Buildings As Material Banks In BAMB, 15 partners from 8 European countries are working together with one mission – enabling a systemic shift in the building sector by creating circular solutions.
+In the Project BAMB – Buildings As Material Banks 15 partners from 7 European countries are working together with one mission – enabling a systemic shift in the building sector by creating circular solutions.

 Today, building materials end up as waste when no longer needed, with effects like destroying ecosystems, increasing environmental costs, and creating risks of resource scarcity.
 To create a sustainable future, the building sector needs to move towards a circular economy.